wearebraid/vueformulate.com/docs/guide/theming/README.md

 For even more power, you can override the `getClasses` option with you own function.
 This function is responsible for providing all the default classes for every class key.

--- getClasses --
+It allows you to tease out additional nuance.

 ### Changing classes on inputs